GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 The `setUp()` method has been used to create an application instance, which is stored in the `app_ctxt` attribute.
 This attribute is then used to create an application context, often needed in Flask.

-If you are wondering what an application context is, it used to keep track of the application-level data during requests, commandline activities or other tasks.
+If you are wondering what an application context is, it is used to keep track of the application-level data during requests, command-line activities, or other tasks.
 A Flask application is most likely going to have a `config` module, for example, whose values are needed everywhere in the application, such as the views and CLI commands.

 To ensure that we have access to such, an application context is used.
-When using blueprints and factory functions, the `current_app` proxy from flask is used to access the application context rather than having to import the `app` instance all the time.
+When using blueprints and factory functions, the `current_app` proxy from Flask is used to access the application context rather than having to import the `app` instance all the time.
 Flask automatically pushes an application context when handling requests.
-All functionality that run during a request, such as views, error handling et cetera, will have access to `current_app`, a proxy to a Flask context.
+All functionality that runs during a request, such as views, error handling et cetera, will have access to `current_app`, a proxy to a Flask context.
 Below is a slight modification of testing an application instance when using a factory function.

 ```python
 # test_web_app.py